Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

     Defconstants are turned into mods and run, unlike classic chialisp.
     The result is stored in the PrimaryCodegen's constant set.

-    The defconst form is evaluated by putting all Helpers into an Evaluator and asking it to shrink the constant's expression (resulting in constant folding).
+    The defconst form is evaluated by putting all Helpers (as in objects of HelperForm type) into an Evaluator and asking it to shrink the constant's expression (resulting in constant folding).
 The folded value must reduce to a constant, and if it does, it's stored in the constant set.

     Defmacros are converted to programs and compiled using the CompilerOpts' compile_program method.
 These methods on CompilerOpts